cgay/lsp-mode/docs/page/faq.md

 ---
 ### :grey_question: The flycheck does not work in `typescript`, `html` and `javascript` blocks in `vue-mode`.
 How to fix that?

-This is caused by the fact that `vue-mode` uses multiple major modes in single file and the `lsp-ui` checker may not associated with the major mode at point.
+This is caused by the fact that `vue-mode` uses multiple major modes in a single file and the `lsp-ui` checker may not be associated with the major mode at point.
 You could fix that by adding the following lines to your config.
       ```elisp
       (with-eval-after-load 'lsp-mode
         (mapc #'lsp-flycheck-add-mode '(typescript-mode js-mode css-mode vue-html-mode)))